ddillinger/maclaren/README.md

 ## Usage

 Does a bunch of stuff with .tar.gz files.
+Makes them, explodes them back out, zips them.
+Also stuff about moving them to and from S3.

 Don't use it yet.